jvmendesavila/jvmendesavila/README.md

 <br/>

 ### 💻 Working..
 I’m a Software Engineer Mid Level.
-Currently I'm working as a Web Developer with ReactJS⚛️ at [**Americanas S.A**](https://www.linkedin.com/company/americanas-sa).
+Currently I'm working as a Web Developer with ReactJS⚛️ and NodeJS at [**Americanas S.A**](https://www.linkedin.com/company/americanas-sa).

 <br/>